 Specify: (a) the State government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the State verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).(Indicate source of revenue for CPEs in Item I-4-a.)
-Certified Public Expenditures (CPE) of Local Government Agencies.

 Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the State verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
-(Indicate source of revenue for CPEs in Item I-4-b.) pp Financial Accountability I-: 2: Rates, Billing and Claims (3 of 3) d. including Yalidation Process.
-Describe the process for validating provider billings to produce the claim for federal financial participation, a the mechanism(s) to assure that all claims for payment are made only: (a) when the individual was eligible for Medicaid waive on the date of service; (b) when the service was included in the participant's approved service plan; and, (c) the services were : resides.
-HealthNe eligibility er providers must submit bills through the Department of Mental Health where the Division of DD's prior authorization system Claims must successfully process through the prior authorization system before the Department sends the claims to the MO et fiscal agent for processing through the MMIS claims processing system.
-There are edits within the MMIS to verify of for each date of service before the system approves payment to the provider.
-If an individual is not eligible for any date of the MMIS claims processing system does not allow payment to the provider for periods of ineligibility. e. waiver p provided contacted DD cond services Billing a supporting Billing validation to determine if services are provided is done once a year as part of MO HealthNet's review of a sample of articipants.
-Part of the process is to review the plan and ensure all service needs have been provided and that all services were included in the plan.
-Further, providers who received payment for services to participants selected for the review are a by Missouri Medicaid Audit and Compliance and must provide documentation that services were delivered.
-The Division of ucts a financial review of provider payments annually to ensure the provider has evidence/documentation that a sample of were provided.
+(Indicate source of revenue for CPEs in Item I-4-b.)

+I-2: Rates, Billing and Claims (3 of 3)

+- d.
+Billing Validation Process.
+Describe the process for validating provider billings to produce the claim for federal financial participation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual was eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's approved service plan; and, (c) the services were provided: - (a) Waiver providers must submit bills through the Department of Mental Health where the Division of DD's prior authorization system resides.
+Claims must successfully process through the prior authorization system before the Department sends the claims to the MO HealthNet fiscal agent for processing through the MMIS claims processing system.
+There are edits within the MMIS to verify eligibility for each date of service before the system approves payment to the provider.
+If an individual is not eligible for any date of service, the MMIS claims processing system does not allow payment to the provider for periods of ineligibility. - (b)&(c) Billing validation to determine if services are provided is done once a year as part of MO HealthNet's review of a sample of waiver participants.
+Part of the process is to review the plan and ensure all service needs have been provided and that all services provided were included in the plan.
+Further, providers who received payment for services to participants selected for the review are contacted by Missouri Medicaid Audit and Compliance and must provide documentation that services were delivered.
+The Division of DD conducts a financial review of provider payments annually to ensure the provider has evidence/documentation that a sample of services were provided.
 Only authorized services are paid.
 Payment is made directly to the provider of services.
-Ind Claims Record Maintenance Requirement.
-Records documenting the audit trail of adjudicated claims (including and documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver service imum period of 3 years as required in 45 CFR §92.42. pp endix I: Financial Accountability I 3: Payment (1 of 7) a.
-Method of payments MMIS (select one): Pay ments for all waiver services are made through an approved Medicaid Management Information System (MMIS). ments for some, but not all, waiver services are made through an approved MMIS. enti cify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the ty that processes payments; (c) and how an audit trail is maintained for all state and federal funds expended outside the MMIS; (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: ments for waiver services are not made through an approved MMIS. - ray ments for warver services are not made through an approved whitis.